WilsonSayresLab/PopInf/README.md

 `"vcf_unknown_set_path_X": ` Add the full path to the zipped unknown sample(s) VCF file for the X chromosome.
 Make sure the path has "/" at the.

 `"vcf_unknown_set_file": ` Add the full name of the zipped unknown sample(s) VCF file for the X chromosome.

-Specify the biological sex you would like to analyze after `"biological_sex_chrX": `.
-The following biological sexes could be specified: `"both"`, `"male"`, or `"female"`.
-Make sure that this is in quotes (like in the above example). --Anagha, please see my previous comments on this.
-Please remove this once you address my comments.

 `"X_chr_coordinates": ` Add the full path to and name of the file containing the X chromosome PAR and XTR coordinates.
 The coordinates are provided in the file named `X_chromosome_regions_XTR_hg19.bed` and this file is located in this folder.